DavidJKTofan/davidjktofan.me/content/post/email-security/index.md

 **OCTOBER 2021 UPDATE:** Cloudflare is announcing solutions for email safety and security, which are super easy to set up, and FREE!

-_"The new Email Security DNS Wizard can be used to create DNS records that prevent others from sending malicious emails on behalf of your domain."_
+"_The new Email Security DNS Wizard can be used to create DNS records that prevent others from sending malicious emails on behalf of your domain._"

 Find more information here: [Tackling Email Spoofing and Phishing](https://blog.cloudflare.com/tackling-email-spoofing/)